-Jervis Bay, 207 km from Sydney on NSW’s stunning South Coast ticks all the boxes for a weekend getaway or longer.
+Jervis Bay, 207kms from Sydney on NSW’s stunning South Coast, ticks all the boxes for a weekend getaway or longer.

-If you dream of silky silver beaches, turquoise blue water, dolphins, penguins and sea dragons and breathtaking vistas Jervis Bay is the place for you.
+Dream of silky silver beaches, turquoise blue water, dolphins, penguins and sea dragons, and breathtaking vistas?
+Then Jervis Bay is the place for you.

 If you enjoy scuba diving the Jervis Bay Marine Park offers up to 50 available dive sites throughout the year.

-If camping is your passion and you enjoy secluded beaches and bays head to the Booderee National Park where 3 camp sites are on offer at Green Patch, Bristol Point and Cave Beach.
+If camping is your passion and you enjoy secluded beaches and bays head to the Booderee National Park.
+Here, three camp sites are on offer at Green Patch, Bristol Point and Cave Beach.